Head of Department

 The broadly-based Fourth Form course caters for pupils of diverse musical and academic abilities whilst offering a rounded introduction to musical history, analysis, composition and performance across a wide range of styles.

-The GCSE course (Edexcel specification) builds on the techniques studied in the Fourth Form in a more detailed manner and the course is taught and examined in three distinct strands: Performing (a portfolio of solo and ensemble performances created during the course), Composition (the chance for pupils to create two original compositions or arrangements of existing works) and Listening and Appraising (a written examination focusing on the identification of musical techniques, dictation and composition of short essays on musical works).
-The Composition and Listening and Appraising courses are based on four areas of study: Western Classical Music, Music in the Twentieth Century, Popular Music in Context and World Music.
+The GCSE course (Edexcel specification) builds on the techniques studied in the Fourth Form in a more detailed manner and the course is taught and examined in three distinct strands: Performing (a portfolio of solo and ensemble performances created during the course), Composing (the chance for pupils to create two original compositions) and Appraising (a written examination focusing on the identification of musical techniques, dictation and composition of short essays on musical works).
+The Composing and Appraising courses are based on four areas of study: Instrumental Music 1700-1820, Vocal Music, Music for Stage and Screen, and Fusions.

 It is essential that pupils embarking on the GCSE course are able to play one or more instruments to at least the standard of ABRSM Grade 4 and it is of paramount importance that pupils following the course are keen to explore a wide variety of music, some of which will undoubtedly lie outside their personal tastes and experiences.